jbarlo/slantwise/README.md

 2. From the repo directory, run `nix develop` to enter the nix development environment
    (Optionally: If you use direnv, run `direnv allow` once to automatically enter the environment when you navigate to the repo directory)
 3. Install dependencies by running `just install`
+4. Run the development interface with the associated command:
-4. Run `just dev` to start the Electron dev environment
+   - Electron App: Run `just dev` to start the Electron dev environment
+   - CLI: Run `just cli` to build and run the CLI

 To see other frequently useful development commands, run `just`.